The Ned, The City

 Little House Mayfair

-The most recent addition to the Soho House Group in London, Little House Mayfair is a gorgeous, homely space on a quiet corner in Mayfair.
+A part of the Soho House Group in London, Little House Mayfair is a gorgeous, homely private members’ club on a quiet corner in Mayfair.

 While the space works incredibly well in dim lighting for a cosy winter’s drink, it also offers a wonderful setting for the the summer, with windows that open up to the streets of Mayfair.